AdoriZahard/hi3er/docs/index.md

 > Click [here](https://rentry.co/thebuttererguide) for more information on how to ER more efficiently.

 ## Update log
+- 2022-10-10: Updated every Load Buff to 2nd Half for all updated builds and some recommended supports.
 - 2022-10-06: Updated HoT Bombard build.
 Added Narukami Finisher Build for HoT.
 Added Burger King Tuna Build for HoFS.
 Fixed a couple of typos amongst builds.
 - 2022-09-30: HoR Weapon Active Spam Build added, Infinite Ouroboros Non-Kevin Build added, MPE build updated to 6.0.
 - 2022-09-28: HoFS General Build updated.